Below are the heating and cooling design temperature limits for the selected state and county. These limits generally

 EFFICIENCY FEATURES AT A GLANCE

-Below is the set of efficiency features modeled to determine the ENERGY STAR HERS Index Target for homes in Climate Zone 4.
+Below is the set of efficiency features modeled to determine the ENERGY STAR HERS Index Target for homes in Florida.
 While the features are not mandatory, if they are not used then other measures will be needed to achieve the target.
-See National Program Requirements Version 3.1 (PDF, 224 KB) for complete details.
+See Program Requirements for the State of Florida Program Requirements Version 3.1 (PDF, 213 KB) for complete details.

 Envelope, Windows, & Doors